Skip to main content Skip to secondary navigation

 Rhetorical Analysis

-(1500-1800 words; 5-6 pages) For this assignment, you will analyze an imaginative source with attention to the effect of technological imagery on the argument or story.
+(1500-1800 words; 5-6 pages) For this assignment, you will analyze an imaginative source with attention to the role technological imagery makes in the argument.
 You may choose from several short sources such as Charlie Chaplin’s film Modern Times (1936), a comical critique of industrialization, or Ralph Ellison’s “Prologue” to Invisible Man, which uses a technological metaphor to illustrate the experience of the narrator.
 Or you can analyze a scene from a more recent text or movie.

 Texts in Conversation